-The Appendices of this guide also include Appendix D-Rules for Construction Projects with Non- Profit Organizations/Agencies and Appendix E-OIG Integrity Bulletin for Procurement and Contracting.
+The Appendices of this guide also include Appendix D-Rules for Construction Projects with Non-Profit Organizations/Agencies and Appendix E-OIG Integrity Bulletin for Procurement and Contracting.
 Appendix D reiterates the rules for construction projects and due diligence by subrecipients who engage contractors and subcontractors in Federally funded work.
 Appendix E is general guidance provided by the Office of Inspector General (OIG) for Procurement and Contracting and should be taken under advisement by all subrecipients.
+Appendix F is a no conflict statement that needs to be completed and returned to CC-CRM if A&E and/or Construction Management services were not procured in accordance with 2 CFR 200.

-- 2. Written procurement procedures.
+2. Written procurement procedures.
 (2 CFR 200.318) All Non-Federal entities, including subrecipients, who receive Federal awards are required to use their own documented procurement procedures which reflect applicable state and local laws, provided that the procurements conform to applicable Federal law and the standards identified in 2 CFR 200.318 to 326.

 The 2 CFR 200 guidance herein may be applied by any subrecipient of Clark County administered Federal awards if that subrecipient's procurement policies do not comply with 2 CFR 200.
-A checklist for subrecipients is included with these procedures as Appendix B and should be completed and submitted to Clark County by the subrecipient to confirm an understanding that the subrecipient will use procedures that are compliant with 2 CFR 200, as indicated on the list. - 3.
-Written code of conduct.
+A checklist for subrecipients is included with these procedures as Appendix B and should be completed and submitted to Clark County by the subrecipient to confirm an understanding that the subrecipient will use procedures that are compliant with 2 CFR 200, as indicated on the list.

+3. Written code of conduct.
 (2 CFR 200.318) The Non-Federal entity, including any subrecipients, must maintain written standards of conduct covering conflicts of interest and governing the actions of its employees engaged in the selection, award and administration of contracts.
 No employee, officer, or agent shall participate in the selection, award, or administration of a contract supported by a Federal award if he or she has a real or apparent conflict of interest.
 Such a conflict would arise when the employee, officer, or agent, any member of his or her immediate family, his or her partner, or an organization which employs or is about to employ any of the parties indicated herein, has a financial or other interest in the firm selected for a contract.